 Rather than saying nothing, make sure you prepare by finding out the value of someone with your skills.
 If they have provided a guideline salary with the job description, you could mention this and say it's around the figure you're looking for.
 You can also see how much you're worth by viewing our salary survey.

-For more advice on how to succeed at your next interview, read our top interview tips or The complete interview guide.
+For more advice on how to succeed at your next interview, read Our top interview tips or The complete interview guide.